in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

     # While reclaimSysFileEntries is consuming some additional performance this setting autoRepairFolderHash
     # will automatically repair database entries and increase relation consistency
     autoRepairFolderHash: FALSE

+    # Given a file exists but not the sys_file entry, the sys_file information will be created on the fly.
+    # This is done the same way as FAL would do it by indexing the file.
+    # You can choose if you want in2publish_core to create indexes for files.
+(Otherwise they would only be created
+    # by proper usage of the FAL API or browsing the file list backend module)
+    persistTemporaryIndexing: FALSE

 # Set domain names for file preview without leading protocol (e.g. www.domain.org)
 filePreviewDomainName: